 Overall, continued treatment with a TShellz Wrap will maintain good health in your soft tissue and significantly reduce your risk of re-injury.

-If you want to heal quickly, you need to keep your blood moving and that's where DTR Therapy, comes in.
+If you want to heal quickly, you need to keep your blood moving and that's where Circulatory Boost, comes in.

-What is DTR Therapy?
-It's a substantial increase in the flow of blood to soft tissue in the shoulder without the need to exercise your already damaged tissue.
+What is Circulatory Boost?
+It's a substantial increase in the flow of blood to tissue in the shoulder without the need to exercise your already damaged tissue.

 Have you seen what happens when you add water to a flower wilted from drought?
 In essence, your injured shoulder is much like a "wilted" flower; your body wants to heal its injury, but needs lots of nutrients to do it.
-Blood brings new life to your cells by delivering healing nutrients and oxygen that are vital to your tissue.
-In addition, the blood carries away toxins and cellular waste cleaning the area and healing it faster.
+Blood supports and facilitates new life by delivering healing nutrients and oxygen that are vital to your tissue.
+In addition, the blood carries away toxins and waste cleaning the area and healing it faster.
 Without a good supply of blood, your injury simply won't heal properly.

-With DTR Therapy your injured shoulder is constantly being fed with healing, nutritious, oxygen and energy filled blood.
+With Circulatory Boost your injured shoulder is constantly being fed with healing, nutritious, oxygen and energy filled blood.
 This is exactly what your body needs to heal.

 In order to get maximum blood flow to your shoulder, you need to help your body stimulate blood flow.
-DTR Therapy is the fast, easy and pain-free way to increase blood flow and speed healing.
+Circulatory Boost is the fast, easy and pain-free way to increase blood flow and speed healing.
 It's the key to dealing tears, tendonitis and strains in the shoulder properly.

 If your doctor thinks you might be able to avoid surgery by using conservative treatments, you can join our many customers who have had great success treating themselves with the powerful treatment products we offer through AidMyRotatorCuff.